 Calcium is vital for blood clotting too.
 However, calcium can function well without magnesium.
 Magnesium and calcium correlation is crucial for our well-being.

 Magnesium deficiency leads to gallstones, fibromyalgia calcification, heel spurs, kidney stones, and breast tissue calcification.
 How does it happen?
 Magnesium regulates the entrance to the cell for calcium.
 When magnesium is deficient, calcium can not enter the cell.
-Calcium deposits outside cells in soft tissues such lining of arteries or bronchial tubes.
+Calcium deposits outside cells in soft tissues such as the lining of arteries or bronchial tubes.

 How Much Magnesium and Calcium We Suppose to Take?